 Vietnam, 1966–1967

-Operations took Co.
-D deep into the jungle, often into clearings blasted open by large explosive charges.
-Much of the terrain was triple canopy, with layers of vegetation so dense that sunlight barely reached the ground.
+Air assault missions carried Company D deep into the jungle — often into clearings blasted open by explosive charges only minutes before the helicopters arrived.
+Much of the terrain was triple‑canopy jungle, a layered ceiling of vegetation so dense that sunlight barely reached the ground.
+Even helicopters struggled to find openings.
+Every approach demanded precision, teamwork, and nerves of steel.

-Every morning, the infantry — the “ground‑pounders” — would identify a village or area where they expected heavy Viet Cong activity.
+Each morning, the infantry identified a village, ridgeline, or stretch of jungle where they expected heavy Viet Cong activity.
 That meant a major troop insertion was coming.
-We would assemble a fleet of lift ships, each loaded with about twelve soldiers, and prepare for the assault.
+A fleet of lift ships assembled on the flight line, each loaded with a dozen soldiers, weapons, and rucksacks.
+As rotors spun up, the assault began to take shape — a coordinated movement of aircraft, artillery, and ground forces.

 The Suppression Plan

-This was done seven days a week, always at first light, always with the same intensity.
+This happened seven days a week, always at first light, always with the same intensity.
+It was the daily choreography of air‑mobile warfare: coordinated, violent, and precise.

 Daisy‑Chaining the Insertions